 A great example of this could be to complete a BSL (British Sign Language) course.
 This way, when it comes to dealing with learners who have hearing impairments, you would be able to use multiple ways of communicating with them.
 This kind of training is ideal for your Continuing Professional Development as an NVQ assessor.

-The Lead IQA would arrange the standardisation meetings, and within them, they have the opportunity to relay any legislation changes within the sector to the delivery team.
+The Lead IQA would arrange the standardisation meetings.
+Within them, they have the opportunity to relay any legislation changes within the sector to the delivery team.